Azure-Samples/aks-workload-identity/README.md

 # AKS Workload Identity - Sample

-`status on this repo = In-Progress`
+`status on this repo = In-Peer-Review`
-`app1 = working, app2 = working, app3 = working`
+`app1 = working, app2 = working, app3 = working, app4 = working`

-This sample creates an AKS Cluster, and deploys 3 applications which use different AzureAD identities to gain access to secrets in different Azure Key Vaults.
+This sample creates an AKS Cluster, and deploys 4 applications which use different AzureAD identities to gain access to secrets in different Azure Key Vaults.

 Each application uses a slightly different authentication method;